-Two Signs That are Easy to Get Wrong on the DMV Written Test
+Signs that are Easy to Miss on the DMV Written Test

-4 out of 10 test takers mix up or misunderstand the meaning of these two divided highway signs on the DMV exam!
+4 out of 10 test takers mix up or misunderstand the meaning of these two divided highway signs and get them wrong on the DMV knowledge exam!

 Look at the illustration above.
 Which sign tells you that there is a divided highway ahead?
 Which one tells you that the divided highway ends ahead?